-Over its five decades, Methodist Theological School in Ohio has been a portal to lives of service, leadership and lasting significance for more than 3,000 graduates.
+For six decades, Methodist Theological School in Ohio has been a portal to lives of service, leadership and lasting significance.

-In April of 1958, 48 members of the Provisional Organization for the Establishment of a Methodist Theological School in Ohio signed a document laying the groundwork for the construction of a new educational institution on 70 hillside acres in Central Ohio.
-Its purpose, they wrote, was “to train, educate and prepare students for the preaching and proclaiming of the Gospel of Jesus Christ in the various ministries of the Church.”
-Later, on a campus cornerstone, they would state it more succinctly: “TO PREACH THE WORD.”
+In April of 1958, 48 members of the Provisional Organization for the Establishment of a Methodist Theological School in Ohio signed a document laying the groundwork for the construction of a new educational institution on a hillside rising above the Olentangy River in Central Ohio.
+Its purpose, they wrote, was "to train, educate and prepare students for the preaching and proclaiming of the Gospel of Jesus Christ in the various ministries of the Church."
+Later, on a campus cornerstone, they would state it more succinctly: "TO PREACH THE WORD."

 A year later, $4 million had been raised for the project.
 A year after that, in the fall of 1960, the first classes met on the scenic new campus.
 The Rev. John W. Dickhaut, whose efforts were pivotal to the founding of the school, was elected its first president and would serve for 22 years.
 Van Bogard Dunn was appointed academic dean.
 The first graduating class, in 1963, was all male and included one African-American graduate.
 The second class included the first female graduate.

 Transition and growth

 During its formative years in the turbulent 1960s, MTSO established a legacy of Christian concern for social justice.
 Uncowed by the prospect of arrest and persecution, faculty and students protested racial discrimination, both in the South and closer to home.